 The project will integrate silicon quantum dots with carefully designed organic molecules to optimize optical and electronic coupling between the two components so the computers can operate without need for cryogenic conditions.Holy Ober, Author at UC Riverside News

 Silicon Quantum dots

-The inorganic component that Mangolini’s team will use to store and optically access quantum information at room temperature is Silicon quantum dot, a sort of nanoparticle with optical and electronic properties.
+Mangolini’s team will use the inorganic component to store and optically access quantum information at room temperature is a Silicon quantum dot, a sort of nanoparticle with optical and electronic properties.

 “By grafting transmitter organic molecules onto the surface of the silicon particles, we can tune the chemistry and bidirectional energy transfer between the two system components to achieve unprecedented control over their optoelectronic coupling,”Lorenzo Mangolini, Project head and associate professor of mechanical engineering @ UC Riverside